queil/rooz/README.md

 All the repos specifying a cache path will share a container volume mounted at that path enabling cache reuse.
 It also can be set globally via `ROOZ_CACHES` (comma-separated paths).
 The global paths get combined with repo-specific paths.

+### Privileged containers

+A privileged container has full access to the host running the container engine, so rooz does not grant it on a config file's say-so.
+If `privileged: true` appears in a config file (in-repo `.rooz.yaml`, a `--config` file, or a sidecar), workspace creation aborts and names the containers involved.
+To go ahead, confirm explicitly with either:

+* `--privileged true` on the command line, or
+* `ROOZ_ALLOW_PRIVILEGED=true` in the environment (for non-interactive use)

+:warning: Only do this for configurations you trust.
+When opening repositories you do not control, prefer rootless Podman, which confines the grant to your own user namespace.

 ### Port mappings

 Port mappings for the work container can be specified via `.rooz.yaml` only: